Katapult Pro Field Manual

 After confirming the design, the software will prompt you through a step-by-step form to enter information such as rod size, number of eyes, strand sizes, auxiliary eyes, and anchor elevation.
 Later, during the back-office process, this information will be linked to the downguy height of attachments to export smoothly to pole loading analysis software.

-With the 6.0 release, we’ve developed a “Move Anchor” feature that allows you to move an anchor with more precision.
+Should you need to move the anchor in the office, the “Move Anchor” feature allows you to move an anchor with more precision.
 To utilize this feature, double-click on the anchor you want to move to open the Node Info Panel on the right hand side of the screen.
 Here you’ll find the “Move Anchor” button at the bottom of the Node Info Panel.
 When you click on the “Move Anchor” button, your mouse turns into a faded black dropper with a yellow line connecting to the selected node.